 - Speeding: Speeding accounts for a vast number of auto accidents, and motorcycle accidents are no exception.
 Speeding reduces a driver’s chance of being able to notice and respond to other drivers and obstacles on the road in time to prevent an accident.
 Additionally, the greater the speed, the greater the impact and more serious the injuries.

 - Lane splitting: Lane splitting is a dangerous maneuver that involves motorcyclists riding between lanes and thus, between cars.
+In fact, lane splitting is illegal in all 50 states except for California due to the dangerous nature of the practice.
 Inexperienced riders can get into accidents if they’re not careful and need to be aware of the cars around them that are changing lanes while they’re riding.

 - Unsafe lane changes: It’s common for motorcyclists to be hidden in blind spots, which is why drivers must always practice safe driving by signaling and checking their blind spots before they merge or change lanes.
 When drivers merge without looking, they can collide with motorcyclists occupying the lane and cause serious injuries to riders and nearby passengers and drivers.

 - Left-turn accidents: One of the most dangerous situations for motorcyclists occurs when cars are making left-hand turns, as these accidents account for 42% of all accidents involving cars and motorcycles.
 Cars tend to strike motorcycles when they’re going through the intersection or passing the car.